ticky/ahkfiles/readme.md

 ## Features

 * Modified version of FocuslessScroll, which allows you to scroll the window under the cursor and adds acceleration.
-This version has been modified to include "natural" (inverse) scrolling
+This version has been modified to include "natural" (inverse) scrolling.
+* Shortcut to minimise windows by scrolling on their titlebar
 * Mac-like hotkeys for various common functions like sleeping the display, shutting down, rebooting
 * Media and volume keys modeled after Apple's keyboard layouts
 * Accidental presses of Caps Lock are ignored - you need to press it for at least 100ms to register (most accidental presses are quicker than that)